Fitness centres, Wellness studios, Personal Training studios have been growing in numbers since many years especially in the urban cities.

 What about POWER training?

-- Finally Power, which is only essential for those who are into high levels of sports performance and/or have jobs requiring high levels of power.
+- Finally Power, which is only essential for those who are into a high level of sport or have jobs requiring high levels of power.

 For example, construction workers, packers and movers, tennis players, rugby players, football players or any other sport at a competitive level